12 of the Fastest & Most Effective Ways to Get Out of Debt & Pay Down Debt

 The sooner you start dealing with your debt, the sooner you'll have it paid off.
 The next few years will pass whether you pay it off or not, so start by trying at least one or two of these strategies.
 You've really got nothing to lose!

-If you need some help getting started with a plan, or if you're not sure if your budget is realistic, contact a non-profit Credit Counsellor for a free, confidential appointment.
-Appointments can take place either over the phone or in person, and they don't obligate you to anything.
+If you need some help getting started with a plan, or if you're not sure if your budget is realistic, contact a non-profit Credit Counsellor for a free, confidential help.
+You can meet with them over the phone or in person, and they don't obligate you to anything.
 The Counsellor will review your whole situation with you and then suggest options to help you reach your goals.
 Typically, the earlier you contact a Credit Counselor, the more options you'll have.

 This article was originally published on May 3, 2010 but has been updated several times since.